Learn something new every day More Info... by email

 For example, a manufacturing firm deciding whether or not to accept new revenue in the form of a small order typically needs to identify which costs will change if the order is accepted.
 A large number of costs will remain fixed including lease payments, insurances, local government rates, cleaning costs, and telecommunication rental costs.
 Raw material costs will increase.
 The impact on factory labor costs, however, is not clear.
 They may remain the same if there is sufficient slack in the system; if not, new hires may need to be factored-in to the analysis.

 Incremental analysis is sometimes referred to as incremental cost analysis, relevant cost analysis, or differential cost analysis.
 These terms may be confusing, since they suggest the technique is focused exclusively on costs, but this is incorrect.
-Incremental analysis is also relevant for an almost endless variety of other decision variables including revenue, capital expenditure, time, consumer utility, exam grades, and investment returns.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!